Leslie-C/Demultiplexing/Assignment-the-first/Answers.md

 # Assignment the First

 ## Part 1
-1. Be sure to upload your Python script.
+1. Be sure to upload your lab notebook with details about your initial data exploration.
 Provide a link to it here:

 | File name | label | Read length | Phred encoding |
 |---|---|---|---|